chef/chef-server/dev/README.md

 HA topology, set `chef-backend start` to true in your config.yml. _Warning: Chef Backend is not compatible with the Push Jobs Server, Chef Reporting or LDAP DVM configurations._

+You can configure which package to install for chef-backend with the environment variable 'BACKEND_PKG'

 ### Installer Options

-If you have a package at a non-default location (defaults are `../omnibus/pkg` and this directory), you can specify it with the $INSTALLER variable.
+If you have a package at a non-default location (defaults are `../omnibus/pkg` and this directory), you can specify it with the $SERVER_PKG variable.
 Also, you can automate the selection of which build to use with $AUTOPACKAGE.
 So, to automatically select a custom package, set $INSTALLER to it's path and $AUTOPACKAGE to 1.